OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 **Duration:** Concentration, up to 1 minute

-A 5-foot-diameter sphere of fire appears in an unoccupied space of your choice within range and lasts for the duration.
+A 5-foot diameter sphere of fire appears in an unoccupied space of your choice within range and lasts for the duration.
 Any creature that ends its turn within 5 feet of the sphere must make a Dexterity saving throw.
 The creature takes 2d6 fire damage on a failed save, or half as much damage on a successful one.

 As a bonus action, you can move the sphere up to 30 feet.
 If you ram the sphere into a creature, that creature must make the saving throw against the sphere’s damage, and the sphere stops moving this turn.